 Before using, pull down on your lanyard to ensure it's securely connected to the controller and doesn't unseat the battery cover.

-To properly adjust your Oculus Quest 2 headset:
+Adjusting your Oculus Quest 2 headset

 To start, you'll want to gently adjust the lenses by shifting them left, then right until they click into the position that allows you to see what's on the screen most clearly.